Deltares/Wflow.jl/docs/src/intro/use_cases.md

 ![fig_case_flifs](../images/case_flifs_1.png)

 The results of this proof of concept are very promising.
-Technically, we were able to quickly set up the Wflow\_sbm models, couple them to the flood inundation models (SFINCS), and run the models operationally under the Delft-FEWS platform.
+Technically, we were able to quickly set up the wflow\_sbm models, couple them to the flood inundation models (SFINCS), and run the models operationally under the Delft-FEWS platform.
 Model validation was conducted for two basins by comparing the results of Wflow\_sbm against observations and the results of calibrated URBS models.
 This validation demonstrated that the uncalibrated Wflow\_sbm